hpi-swa-teaching/TabletopUI/packages/TabletopUI-CommandProcessing.package/TTActionLog.class/README.md

-A TTActionLog is a log which displays the commands and results of these commands.
+I am a log which displays the commands and results of these commands.

 Instance Variables
 	actionLogList:		<OrderedCollection>